 The next thing is getting a download of your p-card (credit card) transactions.
 This is simple, so don't worry.
 You just login to your vendor's online portal and download the report.
 It's just like pulling your own personal credit card or bank account information.
 It's important to get this information because without it, your AP report will just list your p-card vendor name (i.e. American Express) and an amount paid.
 It will not show what was purchased on the card, which all needs to be correctly categorized to get a complete picture of your spending.

 Now comes the tricky part: finding the random spreadsheets.
-You might be surprised how often we work with a health system that thinks they sent us all of their AP data and then when we load it into our online tool their CFO says, "Why is the spend so low?" and "Where did you get this data?"
+You might be surprised how often we work with a health system that thinks they sent us all of their AP data and then when we load it into our technology, their CFO says, "Why is the spend so low?" and "Where did you get this data?"
 The VP of Supply Chain will look confused and say that we pulled it from AP.
 The CFO will then say, "Did you send the secret spreadsheet, too?"
 The VP will say no and then we will have to run the numbers again.

 Doesn't Everything Go Through Accounts Payable?

 You might think that this is impossible because everything must go through your AP system.
 I thought so too, but have learned from experience that this is not the case.
 For example, did you know that a lot of organizations do not run all of their insurance, major legal expenses, or amortized capital expenses through their AP system?
 These are the types of transactions we find in those random, secret spreadsheets.
-The problem is that a lot of the time these transactions fall under purchased services, so we definitely need to see the complete picture to accurately identify savings opportunities.
+The problem is that a lot of the time these transactions fall under a purchased services category, so we definitely need to see the complete picture to accurately identify savings opportunities.

-We always request the past 12 months worth of data from the reports mentioned above.
+We always request the past 12 months of data from the reports mentioned above.
 This gives good trending information to help identify seasonality differences and one-time purchases.

 image source: istock